badoo/BMASpinningLabel/README.md

 # BMASpinningLabel [![Build Status](https://api.travis-ci.org/badoo/BMASpinningLabel.svg)](https://travis-ci.org/badoo/BMASpinningLabel)
 `BMASpinningLabel` is an UI component which provides easy way for displaying and animating text inside it.
 Text changes animated as 'spins' (either downwards or upwards).
-Below you can see several examples how it works in real applications.
+Below you can see example how it works.

 <div align="center">
 <img src="./demoimages/demo.gif" />